kgilds/R-for-Nonprofit-Evaluation/databases.md

 # Databases

 The world runs on databases and it is a good idea to have a basic idea of how they work..

 Have you bought anything from Amazon?
+If so, you are in a customer database table and the record of your order in another table and they are tied together through the use of keys and relationships.
+The power of databases is it ties related data together through the use of keys and relationships.
+The two types of keys are primary keys and foreign keys.

-If so, most likely you are in a customer database table and the record of your order in another table.
-You could think of a  database as  an Excel Workbook with a lot of sheets/or tabs in it.
+Databases are split into multiple tables or you could think of them as sheets/tabs.
+In a well constructed database each table has  a key to uniquely identify a record.
+Typically this is a customer identification number or Refer Number,  CIRTS ID.You could think of a  database as  an Excel Workbook with a lot of sheets/or tabs in it.
 However, most of  the sheets would be  are somehow related to one another by a relationship  key.
 Think of the lookup value in VLookup function.
-The power of databases is that a database will tie related data together through the use of keys and relationships.
-The two types of keys are primary keys and foreign keys.

-Key Terms:

-Databases are split into multiple tables or you could think of them as sheets/tabs.
-In a well constructed database each table would have a key to uniquely identify a record.
-Typically this is a customer identification number or Refer Number,  CIRTS ID.

 In CIRTS, think of the demographic screen as a seperate table of information.
 When you create a new record in CIRTS, the computer generates a CIRTS ID and that uniquely identifies the individual. **The CIRTS ID is the primary key. **This table has one CIRTS ID for each individual.

-Demographic Screen &gt; One CIRTS ID = One Individual in the Table = Primary Key.
+_Demographic Screen &gt; One CIRTS ID = One Individual in the Table = Primary Key._

 You can think of assessments in CIRTS as another spreadsheet tab.
-Consumers get multiple assesssments correct?
-This time the CIRTS ID is the foreign key and there can be the same CIRTS ID in the table multiple times and each assessment has a uniquie id primary key.  \(that we are masked from seeing\)
+Consumers get multiple assessments correct?
+This time the CIRTS ID is the foreign key and there can be the same CIRTS ID in the table multiple times and each assessment has a unique id primary key.  \(that we are masked from seeing\)

-Assessemtns &gt;

-Each Assessment = Unique Id
+_Assessments &gt; Assessment Identification Number = One Screening = Primary Key_

-CIRTS ID = Foreign Key
+_Assessments  &gt;  Multiple CIRTS IDs = Foreign Key \(One person, can have multiple assessments\) _

-The relationship between the Demographic Table and the Assessment Table called a One to Many Relationship.

-CIRTS ID is in the demographic table once but in the assessment table multiple times.
+The CIRTS ID is in the demographic table once but in the assessment table multiple times.
+This is called a one to many relationship.

+The same pattern holds true for the other screens such as the Enrollment Screen and Medwaiver Timeline

+One CIRTS ID tied to many enrollment records and Medwaiver Timeline records.

+Hint they just hide the other unique ids to label those records because they are not useful to the general user.

+ Data Relationship Types

+One to many:  What we just talked about above.

+ Many to many relationship--

+One to one relationship.
+One CIRTS Id in this table, and one CIRTS Id in this table.